shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 Heavy footsteps approached from behind the silo.
 After a minute, a bear appeared from within the silo!
 It wore a vest and a straw hat.

 Zemorsin gulped.

-He didn’t have much experience with bears.
-There was that one bear with the scary glowing hand that removed a cut from his arm.
-But that was a nice bear.
-Other bears, so he heard, were raging monsters who would hunt you down and eat you.
+From behind the silo, the scary wolf stepped out.
+He pointed at the bear, raised his hands, claws bared.
+He made chomping motions, and waved his muzzle around, miming tearing flesh apart.
+Then he licked his lips, pointing at the bear.
+Then he went back behind the silo.

 Zemorsin sat behind a bush and changed his fur color to blend in with the shrubs, watching and listening intently.
+Maybe the bear will go away so he can get into the silo.

 “Good morning, Karti,” The bear greeted the deer.